MaxtWorkspace/CSE381_HW3/README.md

 2. Click on the "Current branch" (the second box from left on the top)
 3. Right click on the branch you want to delete in the dropdown
 4. Click "Delete" and select "yes, delete this branch on the remote"

+## Common Issues

+1. When opening up Unreal Project File, it fails to build?
+    - Follow the prompts to rebuild the project.
+2. Above solution does not work, and Unreal Prompts "Fail to compile..."
+    - Right click on the Unreal Project File "CSE381_HW1" and click on "Generate Visual Studio Project files" if no "sln" file is present.
+Then open up the "sln" file and build the solution.
+Fix any compliation errors shown.
+3. Visual Studio wrongly prompts syntax errors?
+    - Try "refresh visual studio project files" under the "file" tab on the top of the Unreal Engine Editor
+4. Visual Studio misses projects or dependencies?
+    - Try "refresh visual studio project files" under the "file" tab on the top of the Unreal Engine Editor